Parvin16/sd_training/readme.md

 ![note15](https://user-images.githubusercontent.com/118954022/213417580-77297663-e7ca-45e9-8884-09b3b0de0f05.jpg)

  With openLane, we took preventive approach by :
   * Adding a fake antenna diode next to every cell input after placement.
   * Run the antenna checker (Magic) on the routed layout.
   * If the checker reports violations on the cell input pin, replace the Fake Diode Cell by a real one.

 * **Static Timing Analysis (STA)** - RC Extraction: DEF2SPEF.
 STA: OpenSTA (using OpenROAD).
 Involving timing reports to check violations in timing paths.
 * **Physical Verification DRC & LVS** - Magic is used for Design Rule Checking and SPICE Extraction from Layout.
 Magic and Netgen are used for LVS where extracted SPICE by Magic vs verilog netlist are used.
 * **Post Routing Evaluation** of results - DRC and LVS are then performed using magic and netgen.
 Antenna checking is performed by either OpenROAD’s ARC (Antenna Rule Checker) or using magic.
 Extraction of parasitics from the routed layout is then done using SPEF EXTRACTOR, followed by another round of static timing analysis to have more accurate timing reports that correspond to the actual physical layout.

-The final outputs of the flow, among various physical views and reports, are mainly GDSII and LEF views, which can be used in bigger designs.
+The Final outputs of the flow, among various physical views and reports, are mainly GDSII and LEF views, which can be used in bigger designs.

 Source : https://woset-workshop.github.io/PDFs/2020/a21.pdf

 OpenRoad Project : https://www.youtube.com/watch?v=p2HVoj6OhaI&t=9s

 ------------------------------------------------------------------------------------------------